 As part of the government's ongoing commitment to give Australians greater access to relevant government information quickly and easily, the original Senate Order was amended in 1998.
 The continuing order for indexed lists of departmental and agency files on the Parliament of Australia website now requires departments to list these file lists on their websites.

-- Spring sittings list files are created in the preceding July to December, and the
+- Spring sitting list files are created in July to December of the previous year.

-- Autumn sitting list files are created in the preceding January to June
+- Autumn sitting list files are created in January to June of that year.

 The department's indexed list of files